LemonFountainPerson/The-Lemon-Engine/Documentation.md

 general, 0 means unpressed and 1 means pressed, but for single inputs you can alter the entry to 2 to signify that the key is still being held but was taken as an input for something.

--> The gameRunning and frameThrottle variables are all global variables usable across all files in the engine, although care should be taken as the gameRunning variable is directly responsible for engine operation; if you wish to close the game, you should instead set the GameState variable in the GameWorld struct to
+-> The deltaTime, gameRunning and frameThrottle variables are all global variables usable across all files in the engine, but in general only deltaTime need be used in this way; frameThrottle and gameRunning are handle by the RunLemonEngine function.
-CLOSE_GAME.

 # Engine Initialisation